 Election of Class III Directors at the Annual Meeting will be by plurality vote.
 This means that the director nominees receiving the greatest number of votes cast, in person or by proxy, by the holders of Common Stock in the election of the Class III Directors, will be elected.
 Stockholders may not cumulate their votes in electing directors.
 The proposal to approve the Celsion Corporation 2007 Stock Incentive Plan (the "2007 Plan") requires the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy.
 Ratification of the selection of Stegman & Company to serve as our independent registered public accounting firm for the current fiscal year requires the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy.
 The proposal to approve the sale of the Prolieve Assets to Boston Scientific Corporation requires the affirmative vote, whether in person or by proxy, of a majority of the shares of the outstanding Common Stock.
-The proposal to grant proxy holders discretionary authority to adjourn or postpone the Annual Meeting requires the affirmative vote of a majority of the shares of Common Stock outstanding and entitled to vote on the Record Date will constitute a quorum for all purposes.
+The presence in person or by proxy of a majority of the holders of all shares of Common Stock outstanding and entitled to vote on the Record Date will constitute a quorum for all purposes.
 In the event that the number of shares represented at the Annual Meeting in person or by proxy is less than a quorum, the persons named in the accompanying Proxy Card intend to vote "FOR" an adjournment of the Annual Meeting.

 Stockholder votes will be tabulated by Broadridge Financial Solutions, Inc. Shares represented at the Annual Meeting in person or by proxy but not voted will nevertheless be counted for purposes of determining the presence of a quorum.
 Abstentions and broker non-votes (shares which a broker or nominee has indicated it does not have discretionary authority to vote) on a particular matter will be treated as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
-Abstentions of a quorum.
-Abstentions and broker non-votes (shares which a broker or nominee has indicated it does not have discretionary authority to vote) on a particular matter will be treated as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
-Abstentions and broker non-votes therefore will have the same effect as "no" votes on the proposal to approve the 2007 Plan, the ratification of the selection of Stegman & Company as our independent registered public accounting firm, the proposal to approve the sale of the Prolieve assets to Boston Scientific Corporation, and the proposal to grant proxy holders discretionary authority to adjourn or postpone the Annual Meeting, but will have no effect on the election of directors.
+Abstentions and broker non-votes therefore will have the same effect as "no" votes on the proposal to approve the 2007 Plan, the ratification of the selection of Stegman & Company as our independent registered public accounting firm, and the proposal to approve the sale of the Prolieve assets to Boston Scientific Corporation, but will have no effect on the election of directors.